Albert Arthur, Fishery Improvement Project Analyst

 Justin Boevers, Program Director

-Justin Boevers is a Program Director for FishChoice where he uses his expertise in sustainable seafood to oversee the FishChoice sustainable seafood platform, manage public communications, and guides the organization’s strategy.
-Justin has led the growth of FishChoices platform from a small, niche website to one of the largest seafood industry resources available today through successful relationship building and a visionary approach.
+Justin Boevers is a Program Director for FishChoice where he uses his expertise in sustainable seafood to oversee the FishChoice sustainable seafood platform, manage organizational communications, and develops program content.
+Justin has led the growth of FishChoice's platform from a small, niche website to one of the largest seafood industry resources available today through successful relationship building and a visionary approach.
 Prior to FishChoice, Justin worked for the Marine Stewardship Council where he managed the progress of Walmart Stores’ industry-leading sustainable seafood commitment.
 Justin holds a Master of Marine Affairs degree from the University of Washingtonand a B.S. in Marketing from the University of Utah, and currently serves on Boards for Chef’s Collaborative and Food Alliance.
 Justin is a proud father and husband, who spends his leisure time fishing, skiing, and paddling.

 Richard Boot, Chief Executive Officer